 Phil is different.
 The world he has created transcends from the exclusive haute couture courtiers he carries in his indie showroom to the accouterments that make up every piece of his collection.
 He is a collector of art and that includes fashion.
 “I love collecting, getting to reinvent them into a new perspective.”

-In terms of his passion, Phil waxes philosophic: “I believe in being the change you want to see.
+In terms of his passion, Phil waxes philosophically: “I believe in being the change you want to see.
 If we all do that within our craft we can really make some changes for us queer, POC, weirdos and eccentrics to be able to continue to create and live freely without hate.”

-There is a lot to take in at his enclave: A neighbor wearing nothing but a shirt and knickers over a borrowed pair of white patent boots sits on a lip-shaped couch pillow flipping through magazines, in the backyard a tinsel backdrop has been set up between trees and chain link fences for an archive shoot, there is an assistant stylist who looks like a young protégé in The Devil Wears Prada, and his long-term partner goes back and forth between shots giving loving glances and approval.
+There is a lot to take in at his enclave: A neighbor wearing nothing but a shirt and knickers over a borrowed pair of white patent boots sits on a lip-shaped couch pillow flipping through magazines, in the backyard a tinsel backdrop has been set up between trees and chain-link fences for an archive shoot, there is an assistant stylist who looks like a young protégé in The Devil Wears Prada, and his long-term partner goes back and forth between shots giving loving glances and approval.

 There are lots of parallels to Andy Warhol’s The Factory, and Phil’s vibrant surrounding.
 This is the greatest joy of his career, getting to collaborate and create with friends and muses and visiting new places around the world.
 He uses his “fashion” voice to convey progress, innovation and love.

 Phil gets inspiration from literally everyone.
 “From walking on the street, from my collaborators and muses, it’s all so great,” he says with a manic, addicted-to-life air.
 The easiest part of his craft he later tells me is feeling inspired, while the hardest is the industry.
-He looks me with inquisitive dark brown eyes.
+He looks at me with inquisitive dark brown eyes.

 “My styling comes from an emotional place so sometimes it’s hard not to let politics influence the mood.
 But I feel when it does influence it’s most often for the better.
 Fashion art is a great way to express yourself but also promote and celebrate marginalized communities in a positive way.”